rabidaudio/rabid.audio/src/projects/synth/clk.md

 ![schematic](/images/clock_schematic.png)

 The [ATMega328P](/resources#ATMega328P) is used as the core microprocessor.
 Originally I planned on using the [ATTiny85](/resources#ATTiny85) with an [HT16K33](resources#HT16K33) LED driver, but there were just enough available pins on the Mega to drive the 7-segment displays directly, and the availability of a 16-bit timer drastically improves the resolution of the clock.

+An ISP header allows reprogramming of the firmware using any AVR programmer.

 The code uses [PlatformIO](https://platformio.org/) for build tooling.
 Separate C++ classes encapsulate logic of each of the components, using header-only files to simplify file structure.